 People experiencing psychosis may have difficulty knowing what’s real and what’s not.
 They may see, hear, smell, taste and / or feel things that others can’t.
 Symptoms of psychosis often start when people are teens or adults.
 Some folks who experience psychosis may be diagnosed with a condition such as schizophrenia, bipolar disorder or something else.

 Psychosis also affects people differently.
-Some folks may experience no episodes of psychosis, an episode once, an episode from time to time or episodes often / all of the time.
+Some folks may experience no episodes of psychosis, one episode, an episode from time to time or episodes often / all of the time.
 The amount of distress and interruption to daily life that psychosis brings also ranges from no / mild effects to effects that are more significant.

-Psychosis can be a result of things like extreme stress, trauma, substance use, a spiritual experience, medical disorders and (less commonly) genetics.
-Only a health-care professional (e.g. a doctor, psychologist, psychiatrist, neurologist, etc.) can determine what is psychosis, what is another condition and what is something else by doing a thorough assessment.
+Psychosis can be a reaction to extreme stress, trauma, substance use, a spiritual experience, medical disorders and / or (less commonly) genetics.
+Only a health-care professional (e.g. a doctor, psychologist, psychiatrist, neurologist, etc.) can determine if what you’re experiencing is psychosis, another condition and / or something else by doing a thorough assessment.

 What are the signs of psychosis?